ajitemmanuel/Machine_Translation/README.md

 You will have a file called deu.txt that contains 152,820 pairs of English to German phases, one pair per line with a tab separating the language

 We will frame the prediction problem as given a sequence of words in German as input, translate or predict the sequence of words in English.

+This Project is divided into 4 parts; they are:

+>German to English Translation Dataset
+>Preparing the Text Data
+>Train Neural Translation Model
+>Evaluate Neural Translation Model